 I’m so proud to be leading a company filled with passionate, dependable, well-trained caregivers and staff as we shatter the status quo in the Dementia Homecare industry.
 We know that having a loved one diagnosed with Dementia is incredibly challenging, and that’s why I’m so blessed to be a part of a company that is here to support you.
 In my mind, my company is successful for one reason: we treat our clients and our staff like family.

 As a fiercely passionate advocate for those with dementia and their caregivers, Joanna is a truly powerful speaker and impactful trainer sharing a transformative message.
 After receiving a degree in Recreational Therapy from Eastern Michigan University and spending more than 13 years working with a variety of nursing homes, assisted living facilities, and home care companies, it became clear to Joanna that there is a huge societal gap in dementia care.
 Knowing something had to be done, Joanna opened a dementia focused home care company in 2013 and in 2016 founded Memory Lane.
-Memory Lane provides an innovative, client-focused, human-centric assisted living environment in two specialized 6 bedroom homes where individuals with any type of dementia (even the most challenging) in any stage, can live life to the fullest.
+Memory Lane provides an innovative, client-focused, human-centric assisted living environment in three specialized 6 bedroom homes where individuals with any type of dementia (even the most challenging) in any stage, can live life to the fullest.
 Joanna’s strong desire to create positive change in this area can also be felt through articles, videos, and frequent corporate training and speaking engagements.

 Joanna has cared for those with Dementia for over 15 years.
 She has a plethora of knowledge to disperse to fellow caregivers, family members, and other professionals in the elder care industry.
 Joanna is happy to share her expertise on Dementia and Memory Care through articles, videos, and frequent corporate training and speaking engagements.
 Joanna educates on many topics such as What is Dementia?
 The Art of Redirection, Behavior Management, 10 Strategies for Providing Person Centered Care, Therapeutic Recreation, and Maintaining Quality of Life After a Dementia Diagnosis.